During which phase of meiosis are sister chromatids separated? | Channels for Pearson+

 Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in four daughter cells.
 It consists of two stages: Meiosis I and Meiosis II.

-Recall that during Meiosis I, homologous chromosomes are separated, not sister chromatids.
-This is a key distinction from mitosis.
+Recall that sister chromatids are identical copies of a chromosome connected by a centromere.
+They are crucial for genetic consistency during cell division.

-In Anaphase I, homologous chromosomes are pulled apart to opposite poles of the cell, but sister chromatids remain together.
+In Meiosis I, homologous chromosomes (each consisting of two sister chromatids) are separated, not the sister chromatids themselves.
+This occurs during Anaphase I.

-Meiosis II is similar to mitosis, where the sister chromatids are finally separated.
-This occurs during Anaphase II.
+In Meiosis II, the sister chromatids are separated.
+This is similar to what happens in mitosis.
+The separation of sister chromatids occurs during Anaphase II.

-Therefore, the phase of meiosis during which sister chromatids are separated is Anaphase II, as this is when they are pulled apart to opposite poles of the cell.
+Review the phases of Meiosis II: Prophase II, Metaphase II, Anaphase II, and Telophase II.
+Focus on Anaphase II, where the centromeres split and sister chromatids are pulled apart to opposite poles of the cell.

 Watch next